zainabBinteAzhar/zustand_learning/README.md

 ### 1.1: What is Zustand?

 - Overview of Zustand as a small, fast, and scalable state management library.
-- How it differs from Context API, Redux, and other solutions.
+- How it works.

 ---

 ### 1.2: Why Zustand?

 - When to choose Zustand over other solutions.
+- How it differs from Context API, Redux, and other solutions.
 - Benefits: simplicity, performance, minimal boilerplate.

 ---